yee0802/database-cinema-booking-api-many-to-many/README.md

 4. Edit the `SHADOW_DATABASE_URL` variable in `.env`, swapping `YOUR_SHADOW_DATABASE_URL` for the URL of the shadow database you created in the earlier exercises.
 Leave `?schema=shadow` at the end.
 5. Run `npm ci` to install the project dependencies.
 6. Run `npx prisma migrate reset` to execute the existing migrations & data seed.
 Press `y` when it asks if you're sure.

+## Instructions

+- Work through each requirement in the `requirements` directory in numerical order